bosssizu/GanadoPro/README.md

-GanadoPro v49 - Calibrated BCS, explanations, strengths/weaknesses.
+GanadoPro v50 - Solo análisis (BCS calibrado + morfología + explicación).
 Deploy on Vercel.